carolinekonrad/Project-1-Browser-Game/README.md

-# Project-1-Browser-Game
+# Blackjack

 Welcome to Blackjack!
-The game is simple.
+A game of chance and skill.

+Created for NC State Full Stack Develop

+Install instructions:
+-Clone repository to your device
+-Run "npm install" in your terminal
+-Run "npm start" to play the game

+Directions for play:
 For each round, you will initially place a bet.

 On the next page, you will play against the dealer.
 The goal is to have a total as close to 21 as possible, without going over.